128technology/docs/docs/config_ha.md

 In this example, our two redundant nodes (node1 and node2) each have two interfaces contained within part of the `redundancy-group`.
 Note that each group collects the interfaces for a node, _not interfaces that share a global-id_.

 It is considered a best practice to configure different priority values on each redundancy group.
-The `priority` value indicates, all things being otherwise equal, which group is active, or primary.
+The group with the higher `priority` value is active, or primary.
 When configuring redundancy-groups the failover of the systems is “revertive”; the group with the higher priority is active unless it experiences a failure.
 When that failure is restored it becomes active again.

 :::note
  If two redundancy-groups are configured with the same _priority_ value, the 128T router will select an active member using an internal election algorithm, which is not guaranteed to be revertive in the event of a failure.